sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

 Salesforce
 ================
-Fire Insights enables to Read from and Write to Salesforce using cdata JDBC Driver.
+Sparkflows enables to Read from and Write to Salesforce using cdata JDBC Driver.

-Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Fire Insights.
+Below are the steps for Downloading and Configuring cdata JDBC Driver and Reading and Writing to Salesforce in Sparkflows.

 Download and Configure cdata JDBC Driver
 ----------------